nncl/nncl/README.md

 ### Hi there 👋

-I'm Cauê, a software developer who loves skating, drums and coding.
+My name's Cauê - although you may call me Bruno - a software developer who loves skateboarding, drums, and coding and is currently trying to learn more about the French language besides tech ones.

 You can find me at [cauealmeida.com](https://cauealmeida.com.br).
 Sometimes I post on [my blog](https://clmeida.medium.com/) and publish [open source projects](https://www.npmjs.com/~clmeida).